Terms and Conditions

 (2) Any payments by you to us may be applied by us towards any sums owing from you to us on any account whatever without regard to any directions of you or your agent, whether express or implied.

-(3)Buyers who utilise the services of ATG Live Auctions or any other live internet services are hereby informed that the payment method details that are provided to ATG Live Auctions or any other live internet services as part of the process of registration will, in the absence of compliance with paragraph (1) of this clause, be utilised by us to settle any amounts owing by such buyers to us.
+(3)Buyers who utilise the services of ATG Live Auctions, Easylive or any other live internet services are hereby informed that the payment method details that are provided to ATG Live Auctions, Easylive or any other live internet services as part of the process of registration will, in the absence of compliance with paragraph (1) of this clause, be utilised by us to settle any amounts owing by such buyers to us.

-NOTE: Due to attempted fraudulent use payments by CREDIT and DEBIT CARDS will not be accepted by telephone on any amount over £500.
+NOTE: Due to attempted fraudulent use payments by DEBIT CARDS will not be accepted by telephone on any amount over £500.
+Due to fees CREDIT CARDS will only be accepted up to £100.
 Personal payments by “Chip & Pin” are not affected.

 7. TITLE AND COLLECTION OF PURCHASES